Nara clan: Yehe Nara

 The Yehe Nara (葉赫那拉氏) ruled the Yehe state, based around the Yehe river.
 This area was originally called Zhang (張), occupied by the Hulun (扈倫) tribe.
 The progenitor of the clan, Singgen Darhan, was a Genghisid prince of the Tümed Mongols.
 He was appointed by Ming as commander of the Talumu division (塔魯木衛).
 They later migrated southward, and his grandson Cirugani assimilated into the local Nara aristocracy, assuming their name.
 Cirugani's son Jukungge finally took over the Yehe area and established the Yehe Nara state.

 Initially, Yehe was relatively weak and was frequently raided by Hada.
 Conflict between Yehe and Hada continued until the reign of Cinggiyanu and Yangginu, who were sons of the beile Taicu.
 They expanded Yehe's territory through conquest of smaller neighbouring states, consolidated Yehe's powerbase with the construction of two castles, and made peace with Hada; Cinggiyanu married a daughter of Wangtai and Wangtai married Cinggiyanu's younger sister.
 With the support of Hada, Cinggiyanu and Yangginu successfully defeated the other sons of Taicu and gained the throne of Yehe themselves.

 From the rule of Cinggiyanu and Yangginu, the Yehe Nara had a unique system of co-princeship.
 Cinggiyanu and Yangginu built two castles on strategic locations only several li apart.
 These were the West Yehe Castle and the East Yehe Castle, held by Cinggiyanu's and Yangginu's families respectively.
 The two co-princes were both equal beiles, ruled Yehe jointly, and acted in unity until the fall of Yehe.

 Upon Wangtai's death, Yehe, along with Hoifa and Ula, broke away from Hada's hegemony.
 They allied to attack Hada, only to be defeated by the reinforcement from Ming.
 Cinggiyanu and Yangginu both died in this battle, and were succeeded by Bujai and Narimbulu respectively.

 Narimbulu allied with their Tümed and Khorchin Mongol kins to attack Hada again.
 This time Narimbulu managed to defeat the Ming reinforcement and destroyed Hada as a major power, becoming the most powerful of the Haixi tribes and the new leader of the Hulun confederation.

-Seeing Nurhaci's rise, Yehe initially sought to make peace by marrying Narimbulu's sister Monggo Jerjer to Nurhaci (later Empress Xiaocigao).
+Seeing Nurhaci's rise, Yehe initially sought to make peace by marrying Narimbulu's sister Monggo Gege to Nurhaci (later Empress Xiaocigao).
 She would later give birth to Hong Taiji, who would succeed Nurhaci and found the Qing dynasty.
 This peace was short-lived, however, and Yehe soon entered a long struggle against Nurhaci's domination.
 Princes Bujai and Narimbulu lead the nine-tribe coalition against Nurhaci's Jianzhou forces at the Battle of Mount Gele, which ended in decisive defeat.
 The Yehe state continued to resist the newly formed Jin dynasty until the fall of the East Yehe Castle, the last bastion to stand against Jin's Manchurian conquest.